-The item "Debt cancellations CSN" corresponds to transactions relating to study loans.
+The item "Debt cancellations CSN" corresponds to transactions relating to student loans.
 When a former student dies before he/she has repaid the loan or if he/she become 65 years old the loan is handled as a debt cancellation.
-The debt related to study loans is not reflected in the WB.
+The debt related to student loans is not reflected in the working balance.
 There is no cash transaction.
-The debt cancellation is reflected in B.9 and is recorded as capital transfer expenditure.
+The debt cancellation is reflected in net lending/net borrowing and is recorded as capital transfer expenditure.

-The item "Changes in pension liability (occupational)" corresponds to transaction D.8 in nonfinancial accounts.
-Compared to WB, this item could be divided in two parts.
-First, the difference between social contribution (D.611) and social benefits (D.62) is recorded in the WB, but not in the B.9 since D.8 is balancing revenues and expenditure regarding pensions.
-Second, the social contribution supplements (D.614 and D.442) are not recorded in the WB but in B.9.
+The item "Changes in pension liability (occupational)" corresponds to transaction for adjustment for the change in pension entitlements (D.8) in the non-financial accounts.
+Compared to working balance, this item could be divided in two parts.
+First, the difference between social contribution (D.611) and social benefits (D.62) is recorded in the working balance, but not in net lending/net borrowing since D.8 is balancing revenues and expenditure regarding pensions.
+Second, the social contribution supplements (D.614 and D.442) are not recorded in the working balance but in net lending/net borrowing.
 The difference between social contributions and social benefits, together with the social contribution supplements, is equal to the transaction D.8.
-For more information about the compilation of D.8; please see more under heading 3.2.4.1.
+For more information about the compilation of D.8 please see more under heading 3.2.4.1.
 Since D.8 is a balancing item, it could be both positive and negative.

 The item "Occupational pensions, lump sum payments" corresponds to lump sum payments of pension entitlements.
-Lump sum payments are reflected in the WB, but are not recorded in B.9 since it is a financial transaction.
+Lump sum payments are reflected in the working balance but are not recorded in net lending/net borrowing since it is a financial transaction.
 Lump sum payments are recorded as a transaction in F.63 in financial accounts.